timqian/resumd/README.md

 - [Web UI](https://resumd.t9t.io)
 - Customizable themes([](), [](), []())
 - Easy to share and edit
-- A pure frontend project, you data on your hand
+- A pure frontend project, your data on your hand

 ## Aim